Commodity Crops: Cotton

 Image credit Barnhard Cotton

 Suzie Wilde, a cotton farmer in West Central Texas, explains the benefits of the genetic traits of the GM cotton she grows (herbicide and insect resistance).
 According to Suzie:

 “These two genetic traits [of GM cotton] have cleaned both the air I breathe and the water I drink and are preserving the soil that grows my beloved cotton.
 Cleaner air since the tractor can stay parked more often.
 Cleaner water since there is less herbicide on the surface to run off.
 Preserving the soil since tillage has been greatly reduced.
 A cleaner product since the insecticide is reduced or even eliminated in some years.”

-More Than Just Fabric
+Cotton is More Than Just Fabric

 A U.S. bale of cotton weighs around 500 pounds, and one bale alone can produce 215 pairs of jeans, 250 single bed sheets, 750 shirts, 1,200 t-shirts, 2,100 pairs of boxer shorts, 3,000 diapers, 4,300 pairs of socks, or 680,000 cotton balls!

 Cotton provides more than just apparel and home furnishings, however.
 Every part of the cotton plant can be used.
 The long cotton fibers are used to make cloth , the short fibers provide cellulose for making plastics and can be used in the paper industry and processed into batting for padding mattresses, furniture and car cushions.
 You can make oil, margarine, soap, cosmetics, rubbers, and more out of the seeds of the cotton plant.
 The leaves and stalks of the cotton plant are plowed into the ground to make the soil better.
 Cottonseed and cottonseed meal are used in feed for livestock, dairy cattle, and poultry.